Configuration

 Build

-The build command is used to generate an Entwine Point Tile (EPT) dataset from point cloud data.
+The build command generates an Entwine Point Tile (EPT) dataset from point cloud data.

 Key Description